 - 7.3.1.
 The step in which any additional effects during the attack of an attacking character are checked for.
 This step is executed in the order as follows: - 7.3.1.1.
 The Trigger Condition "at the beginning of Trigger Step" is fulfilled.
-A check timing occurs.
+A check timing occurs. - 7.3.1.2.
+The turn player puts the top card of their deck face up into the resolution zone,

-- 7.3.1.2.
-The turn player puts the top card of his or her deck face up into the resolution zone, executes the actions associated with the Trigger Icon(s) revealed (4.12), and puts that card face down into his or her stock.
+- executes the actions associated with the Trigger Icon(s) revealed (4.12), and puts that card face down into their stock.
 This is referred to as a "Trigger Check".
-If there are multiple Trigger Icons revealed, execute all the actions associated with the Trigger Icons revealed. - 7.3.1.3.
+If there are multiple Trigger Icons revealed, execute all the actions associated with the Trigger Icons revealed. - 7.3.1.2.1.
+When abilities or effects refer to "this card's trigger check", it refers to "the trigger checks performed for this card's attack".
+Similarly, when they refer to "your character's trigger check", it refers to "the trigger checks performed for your characters' attacks". - 7.3.1.3.
 A check timing occurs.
 After completing all necessary actions in this check timing, if the type of attack is a Frontal Attack, advance to the Counter Step.
 Otherwise, advance to the Damage Step.